redhat-performance/clusterbuster/docs/clusterbuster.md

 other external location, you'll currently need to make your own arrangements.

-## Running Clusterbuster
+## Running ClusterBuster

 In the normal way of Linux utilities, running `clusterbuster -h` prints a help message.
-The help message is quite long, as there are a lot of options available, but the best way of learning how to use it is to look at one of the example files located in `examples/clusterbuster`.
+The help message is quite long, as there are a lot of options available, but the best way of learning how to use it is to look at one of the example files located in `examples`.
 If you have access to an OpenShift cluster with admin privileges (since it needs to create namespaces and do a few other privileged things) Any of those files can be used via